 Eat, taste and cook like a local on this trip to the heart of Morocco.

 Clear your plate for flavour-filled Morocco, where Berber, Arabic and European influences mix to create an adventurous culinary cocktail.
 Follow the smell of food through mesmerising markets and master recipes taught by those that know them best.
-Grab street food from a souq and share traditional meals with the locals.
-Take a handful of bustling souqs, mix with a dash of sea and season with fresh local produce, all drizzled with warm Moroccan hospitality for an adventure that will linger long on the tongue and in the memory.
+Grab street food from a souq and share traditional meals in local homes.
+Take a handful of bustling medinas, mix with a dash of sea and season with fresh local produce, all drizzled with warm Moroccan hospitality for an adventure that will linger long on the tongue and in the memory.

-Discover the wide world of bread, from Khobz to msmen to tafournout to simit and beyond, that forms an essential part of every Moroccan meal.
+Discover the wide world of bread, from Khobz to msmen and tafournout to simit, that forms an essential part of every Moroccan meal.
 Hollowed out khobz filled with boiled eggs, salt and a good dose of ras el hanout will be your new favourite breakfast

 Enjoy traditional Berber food and hospitality with a local family up in the High Atlas Mountains, overlooking the crowning peaks in the distance